AmanoTeam/amanobot/doc/index.rst

 Message has a Flavor
 --------------------

-Regardless of the type of objects received, telepot generically calls them "message" (with a lowercase "m").
+Regardless of the type of objects received, amanobot generically calls them "message" (with a lowercase "m").
 A message's *flavor* depends on the underlying object: